If you are looking for the ultimate adventure, the Ausangate Trek is by far one of the best treks in Peru!

 DAY 3

-By day three of the Ausangate hike, I felt as though we were well and truly off the beaten path, deep inside the mountains of Peru, and truth is, we actually were!
+By day three of the Ausangate hike, I felt as though we were well and truly off the beaten path, deep inside the mountains of Peru, and the truth is, we actually were!

 It was an incredible feeling of solitude and being detached from phones, laptops, and electricity for the week was great!

 After a hearty breakfast, we were all pumped to see what day three had to throw at us!
-Well, it was off to a steep climb for around two hours to the Puca Pass which sits a 5,050m.
+Well, it was off to a steep climb for around two hours to the Puca Pass which sits at 5,050m.

-This was by far one of my favorite mornings.
-Rolling hills, jagged peaks, turquoise lakes, and the Rainbow Mountain ranges were just some of the phenomenal sights that can be seen from the top of Puca Pass.
+This was by far one of my favorite mornings – rolling hills, jagged peaks, turquoise lakes, and the Rainbow Mountain ranges were just some of the phenomenal sights that can be seen from the top of Puca Pass.

-The lunch spot was a further two hours’ descent into Chilca Valley, passing more beautiful lakes and lush green landscapes.
 After recharging our batteries here, it was time to hustle over the second mountain pass for the day and down to Yanacocha Lake where the campsite was set up.

 With Rainbow Mountain a further one-hour hike away from the campsite, we were given the option to make it there for sunset and also for sunrise the following morning.